 Further, Dr. Hellmann cited only the median TTP, but ignored the 95% confidence interval data reported for TTP.
-(Id., ¶ 176) When factoring in the 95% confidence intervals-as is proper-the TTP values for monotherapy groups overlap with the values for the trastuzumab-plus-paclitaxel group.
-Specifically, in the H0650 study, the patients who received only Herceptin[®] had a median TTP of

-3.5 months, with a 95% confidence interval of 2.8 - 5.5 months.
+(Id., ¶ 176.)
+When factoring in the 95% confidence intervals-as is proper-the TTP values for monotherapy groups overlap with the values for the trastuzumab-plus-paclitaxel group.
+Specifically, in the H0650 study, the patients who received only Herceptin® had a median TTP of 3.5 months, with a 95% confidence interval of 2.8 - 5.5 months.
 (Ex.
 1008 (Hellmann Dec.) at 13 (Exhibit B); Ex.
 1002, ¶ 176.)
 In the H0648 study, the patients who received only paclitaxel had a median TTP of 2.8 months, with a 95% confidence interval of 1.6 - 5.4 months.
 (Ex.
 1008 (Hellmann Dec.) at 14 (Exhibit C); Ex.
-1002, ¶ 177.)
-In that same study, the patients who received Herceptin[®] plus paclitaxel had a median TTP of 6.9 months, with a 95% confidence interval of 5.3 - 9.9 months.
+1002, ¶ 176.)
+In that same study, the patients who received Herceptin® plus paclitaxel had a median TTP of 6.9 months, with a 95% confidence interval of 5.3 - 9.9 months.
 (Ex.
 1008 (Hellmann Dec.) at 14 (Exhibit C); (Ex.
 1002, ¶ 176.)

 Even assuming that TTP is properly additive (i.e., assuming that it is meaningful to add the Herceptin[®]-only and paclitaxel-only TTPs together), and properly compared across studies, given the overlap in the confidence intervals, no conclusion can be drawn about relative TTPs.
-(Id., ¶ 177.)
+(Id., ¶ 176.)
 The data show that the TTP for the Herceptin[®]-only group was somewhere in the range of 2.8 - 5.5 months; the TTP for the paclitaxel-only group was 1.6 - 5.4 months, and the TTP for the Herceptin/paclitaxel group was 5.3 - 9.9 months.
 (Id.)
 Given these data, the TTP for each group could be the same, e.g., 5.3, or 5.4, or even 5.5 months.
 (Id.)
 This means that based on the data presented by Dr. Hellmann, one is unable to discern whether there is actually any meaningful difference between TTP for trastuzumab alone versus the trastuzumab/paclitaxel combination.
 (Id.)

 With respect to the alleged unexpected result that the combination of trastuzumab and doxorubicin exacerbated the toxic effects of doxorubicin administered alone, these toxic effects are not related to the claimed combinations of trastuzumab and paclitaxel and are therefore irrelevant.
-For unexpected results to support the non-obviousness of claims, the results must bear a nexus to the claimed invention.
+Unexpected results must bear a nexus to the claimed invention.
 In re Kao, 639 F.3d 1057, 1068 (Fed.
 Cir.
 2011).
-The obviousness of the claimed trastuzumab/paclitaxel combination is not implicated by a finding that some other, unclaimed combination turned out to be a less preferable choice.
+The obviousness of the claimed combination is not implicated by a finding that some other, unclaimed combination turned out to be a less preferable choice.
 (See also Ex.
-1002, ¶ 179.)
+1002, ¶ 180.)

 Further, the prior art had already provided a motivation to pursue trastuzumab/paclitaxel over trastuzumab/doxorubicin: in preclinical studies, trastuzumab/paclitaxel was more effective than trastuzumab/doxorubicin.
 (See, e.g., Ex.
 1021 (Abstract 2262) ("The combined treatment with paclitaxel plus 4D5 resulted in a major antitumor activity with 93% inhibition of growth.
 This result was markedly better than doxorubicin plus 4D5 (70% inhibition).") (emphasis added).)
-Patent Owner's purported finding that the trastuzumab/doxorubicin combination is associated with increased cardiac side effects versus doxorubicin alone, therefore, is insufficient as a matter of law to support the patentability of the claims.
+Patent Owner's purported finding that the trastuzumab/doxorubicin combination is associated with increased cardiac side effects versus doxorubicin alone, therefore, is insufficient as a matter of law to support patentability.
 Moreover, Patent Owner did not establish that the trastuzumab/doxorubicin combination is the closest prior art.
 See, e.g., Bristol-Myers Squibb Co. v.
 Teva Pharm.
 USA, Inc., 752 F.3d 967, 978 (Fed.
 Cir.
-2014) (explaining that when unexpected results are used as evidence of a patent's nonobviousness, results must be shown to be unexpected compared with the closest prior art).
+2014) (explaining that unexpected results must be shown to be unexpected compared with the closest prior art).